 After a difficult year last year, many bikes are still out of stock all over the U.S. Because many bikes share components, the supply chains are still in flux.
-If you’re interested in the DRT 1.2 you might want to act fast before you lose the chance to buy a well-priced mountain bike at all.
+If you’re interested in the DRT 1.2, act fast before you lose the chance to buy a well-priced mountain bike at all.

 The REI Co-op Cycles DRT 1.2 is best suited for recreational mountain bikers who want to be able to make it through some difficult single track at modest speeds.
 And climb some tougher hills.
 And cruise some gravel trails, mile-long tunnels, and high train trestles like those on the Hiawatha Trail in Idaho.
 And ride with kids and family down bike paths and through the safer parts of town.
 I’m only half joking about this last part.

 The REI Co-op Cycles DRT 1.2 is a do-it-all mountain bike that most people can push beyond their skill levels.

 I can see myself riding the DRT 1.2 for a couple years before I gain enough skill — and time on the trail — to justify a more expensive ride.